SruthiKorembathe/CICDImplementation/Home.md

 I add images by editing with the GitHub UI for the wiki and pasting directly into the edit box.
 The UI automatically uploads the image, and inserts a link for you.
+There are examples earlier in this wiki page.

 > [!NOTE]
 > I am unsure how to do this locally with the cloned repo.